Creating protected WordPress categories

 How to create a category login page

-There are 2 ways for people to log into your password protected categories.
+There are several ways for people to log into your protected categories.
 Please see our article on category login pages.

 How to password protect WooCommerce categories